-Liam’s passion for physiotherapy was ignited through his own rehabilitation of a long list of injuries mainly sustained while playing Rugby League and Union as a junior athlete in Wagga Wagga, NSW.
-Liam then undertook a Bachelor of Physiotherapy (Honours) at Charles Sturt University in Albury, NSW, with an honors research project focusing on Lower limb biomechanics and joint stability.
+Liam’s passion for physiotherapy was ignited through his own rehabilitation of a long list of injuries mainly sustained while playing Rugby League and Union as a junior athlete.
+Liam then undertook a Bachelor of Physiotherapy (Hons) at Charles Sturt University in Albury, NSW, with an honours research project focusing on Lower limb biomechanics and joint stability.

-Away from work Liam enjoys playing and watching rugby, getting in some weight training, watching live music, and adventure travel.
+Colleagues and friends describe Liam as extremely patient, knowledgeable and easy going.
+Away from work Liam enjoys playing and watching rugby, getting in some weight training or trail running, watching live music, and adventure travel.